1. We just bought an above-ground pool and know absolutely nothing about water chemistry. Where do we begin?

 10. How long should I run my filter on a daily basis?

-– Filtering time will vary depending on environmental conditions and bather load.
+– Filtering time will vary depending on environmental conditions, filtration equipment in use, cleanliness of the pool filter, and bather load.
 Your filter should be run a minimum of 8 hrs per day; more is better, some pool owners run their system 24/7!.
 Increased cloudiness may indicate you need to increase your running time.

 11. How often should I shock my pool?

-– During the swimming season, you may need to shock the pool twice weekly depending on bather load and weather conditions.
+– During the swimming season, you may need to shock the pool a minimum of once weekly.
+Depending on bather load and weather conditions additional shock dosages may be required.

 – In most cases, you should never need to drain your pool for this reason.
-Shock treatments and repeated vacuuming should clean up most pools.
+Shock and chemical treatments and repeated vacuuming should clean up most pools.

 – In particularly bad cases, you may want to call a pool service to do the majority of the clean up.
 Most have portable pumps and can pump out the bulk of accumulated matter without having to filter it through your system.